-8To maintain confidentiality, direct sales/use tax refunds paid in 2020 are not reported and not included in the total.
+8To maintain confidentiality, direct sales/use tax refunds paid in 2020 is reported combined with the period ending 6/30/2022 and included in the total.

 9To maintain confidentiality, Increase in New Jobs at Qualifying Projects not reported in 2017 are added to 2019 and included in the total.